Looking for Funding?

 This permanent fund provides funds to one organization annually that was supported by Janet during her lifetime.
 Eligible organizations are Big Brothers Big Sisters – Harrisonburg, East Gate Ministries, Habitat for Humanity – Bridgewater, Sentara RMH Foundation, and Salvation Army – Harrisonburg.
 The annual grant funding exceeds $12,000 in total.

-For the following grant opportunity, an eligible organization is a 501(c)(3) physically located in and serving Highland County, Virginia.
-To benefit Highland County nonprofits with broad active volunteer support and annual revenues exceeding $25,000, are encouraged to apply for annual grant funding.
+To benefit Highland County 501(c)(3) organizations located in and serving Highland County, Virginia.
+There is no specific field of interest required.
+Eligible nonprofits must also have broad active volunteer support and annual revenues exceeding $25,000.
 Total annual grant funding exceeds $500,000, and multiple organizations will be awarded.

 The Giving Back Guide